 Develop Life Skills with a Career in Nursing

-The first nursing skill that can be applied in everyday life is also the most obvious, namely, the medical knowledge that nurses acquire in traditional or online nursing programs.
-Having been trained to treat people with a wide variety of ailments, those who work in nursing occupations are instinctively aware of the best treatments for the minor bumps and bruises that they, their families, and their friends have to endure every day.
+One nursing skill that can be applied in everyday life is also the most obvious: the medical knowledge that nurses acquire in nursing school and on the job.
+Having been trained to treat people with a wide variety of ailments, those who work in nursing occupations are often the most capable person in the room when it comes to helping to diagnose and treat the ailments of their friends and family.
 Moreover, in the event that a serious injury or ailment occurs, the medical knowledge and skill gained through a nursing education allows nurses to apply potentially life-saving care as a first responder and avoid making mistakes that could hamper the later medical attention that will be given to the injured or sick individual.
-The value of nursing training cannot be accurately determined, and that is why many choose to gain it through online LPN programs, online RN programs, or through a more traditional setting.

 The second nursing skill that nurses can apply outside the hospital is empathy.
-Contrary to what some might think, empathy, the ability to put oneself in another’s shoes, is not something that is unlearned or that cannot be improved upon with the proper training.
-Of course, those who enter nursing programs tend to be very empathetic people and so they are looking for careers in which they can feel the hurt of others and then help them overcome their difficulties.
+Contrary to what some may think, empathy, the ability to put oneself in another’s shoes, is not something that an individual must be born with or that cannot be improved upon with experience.
+Of course, those who enter nursing programs tend to be very empathetic people.
 Nevertheless, even these individuals can find their ability to empathize with others expand with training and with experience treating other people.
 Empathy is a key skill promoted in any nursing education program, and it is an important part of a nurse’s code of ethics.

 Listening to Others

-Those who work in nurse jobs know full well the importance of being able to listen to other people with a critical ear — not to criticize but to get to the heart of the problem.
-Critical listening skills represent the third type of nursing skills that can be applied in everyday life.
-Online LPN programs, online RN programs, and traditional nursing schools must all train nurses to be able to make an accurate assessment of a patient’s condition and read between the lines to find out what information a patient is withholding.
-Without these skills, a nursing education would send out people who are ill-equipped to deliver the most attentive and effective care immediately, and that is why they are such a focus.
+All nurses know the importance of being able to listen to other people with a critical ear — not to criticize but to get to the heart of the problem.
+Critical listening skills represent the third nursing skill that can be applied in everyday life.
+Nursing schools must all train nurses to be able to make an accurate assessment of a patient’s condition and read between the lines to discover if the patient left out any relevant information.